ionic-team/ionic-site/docs/nightly/api/directive/ionNavBackButton/index.md

 Creates a back button inside an <a href="/docs/nightly/api/directive/ionNavBar/"><code>ionNavBar</code></a>.

 Will show up when the user is able to go back in the current navigation stack.
+By default, the inner HTML of the back button is automatically built using platform defaults (iOS back button icon on iOS, and Android icon on Android).

-By default, will go back when clicked.
+Additionally, it's click behavior is automatically wired up to `$ionicGoBack()`.By default the app will navigation back one view when the back button is clicked.
 If you wish for more advanced behavior, see the examples below.